-Main focus area during the development phase of the Ascent3 was improvement the of the performance figures in comparison to the predecessor.
-We wanted a wing with higher trim speed and better L/D at all speeds, and through the use of advanced software we could begin to compare on the virtual 3D models right from the outset of the drawing process.
-Combining different software allowed us to draw a wing that at least in the virtual world was significantly better, and the real-life refinement and testing showed that the computer models were right.
+Main focus area during the development phase of the Kantega XC was the improvement of the key performance figures in comparison to the predecessor.
+We wanted a wing with higher trim speed and better L/D at all speeds, and through the use of advanced software we could begin to compare on the virtual 3D models right from the outset of the designing process.
+Combining different software allowed us to draw a wing which, at least in the virtual world, was significantly better, and the real-life refinement and testing showed that the computer models were right.